IBMStockTrader/trader/README.md

 The servlets just concern themselves with constructing the right **HTML** to return.
 The UI is very basic; there is no use of **JavaScript** or anything fancy.
-All of the real logic is in the PortfolioServices.java, which contains all of the REST calls to the Portfolio microservice, and appropriate JSON wrangling.
+All of the real logic is in the PortfolioServices.java, which contains all of the REST calls to the Broker microservice, and appropriate JSON wrangling.

 You can hit the main entry point by entering a URL such as `http://localhost:9080/trader/summary` in your browser's address bar.
 Or in a Kubernetes environment, you'd replace `localhost` with your proxy node address, and